Poeticalto/ttoc-mumble-bot/readme.md

 !group server name - Gives a TagPro group for the corresponding server.
 You can optionally set a name so other players can access it via the !gg command.

+!groupc server map name - Gives a competitive group for the corresponding server and map.
+You can optionally set a name so other players can access it via the !gg command.

+!groupt name - Gives a competitive group that is set up for the tournament.
+You can optionally set a name so other players can access it via the !gg command.

 !help - Gives user the help message

 !info - Gives user info about me